 - Employment Pass

-- Income tax records for previous three years
+- Income tax records for the previous three years

-- Payslips for prior six months in Singapore
+- Payslips for the prior six months in Singapore

 - Birth certificate